A New Family with a Fourth Lepton Flavor

-Thus, nature itself unites the laws of conservation of mass and charge in a unified whole.
-Thereby, it characterizes the behavior of electroweakly charged fermions both from the point of view of the Coulomb and from the point of view of the weak parts of their mass.
+Thus, nature itself unites the conservation laws of mass and charge in a unified whole.
+Thereby, it characterizes the behavior of electroweakly charged fermions both from the point of view of Coulomb and from the point of view of weak parts of their mass.
 Therefore, each of all types of masses of any particle may serve as a criterion for a kind of scheme of its decay unless this is forbidden by unification laws.